If you have asthma, you may have one or more of these symptoms:

 - The symptoms of wheezing, coughing, tight chest are severe and constant.

-- You are too breathless to speak.
+- You are too breathless to speak in sentences.

 - Your pulse is racing.